The total number of connected wearable devices worldwide is expected to exceed 1.1 billion by 2022.

-Claiming that usage of mobile phones in retail workplace as a means of enhancing productivity has failed, Theatro claims to have reinvented the mobile revolution for millions of employees.
+Claiming that usage of mobile phones in the retail workplace as a means of enhancing productivity has failed, Theatro claims to have reinvented the mobile revolution for millions of employees.

-As per official site statement, “TaskWatch keeps employees mobile, handsfree and connected to enterprise systems.”
+As per the official site statement, “TaskWatch keeps employees mobile, handsfree and connected to enterprise systems.”

 This hands-free mobility for enterprises requires no code when deploying mobile process applications and integrates with enterprise systems.

 This smartwatch-like device enhances enterprise productivity while keeping employees mobile and connected through customizable notifications.